zhao-ji/english_conversation_club/20200518-life-values/README.md

 Hello Cathie, I am Trevor.

-The first three prioritiesed values for me are Kindness, Growth and Forgiveness.
+The first three prioritised values for me are Kindness, Growth and Forgiveness.

 We are what we think, and what we do.
 Prime Minister Jacinda Ardern also urged for everyone to "be kind" to one another during the lockdown, we are in a community, how we treat each other will eventually apply to ourselves.
 So, why not become a better person and let our community become better?

-The reason I value the Growth is because we live in a fast-pace world, new knowledges come out everyday, and are delivered to everyone with a faster speed, so we have far more oppotunities than before, keeping learning and up-skilling is the demand of our life and work.
+The reason I value the Growth is because we live in a fast-paced world, new knowledge come out everyday, and are delivered to everyone with a faster speed, so we have far more oppotunities than before, keeping learning and up-skilling is the demand of our life and work.